otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/Module 08 - Backend: Relationships and Architecture.md

 }
 ```

-Update the controller to pass `status` from query params:
+Update the controller to build that object from query parameters:

 ```javascript
 const { status } = req.query;